kannans89/graphql-learning/8.Schema/schema.md

 ```

-step 4:
+The root of the schema will be **Query** type .
+The query has two fields greeting and Students that return String and a list of students respectively .
+Student is declared as an Object type since it contains multiple fields.
+The ID field is declared as non-nullable.

-Once the client request for a list of students we need a resolver function to handle this so lets create a file **resolvers.js** to the project folder.
-Resolvers will be discussed in detail in another section
+Step 5: Create a file **resolvers.js** in the project folder and add the following code-

 ```javascript